PhD in Educational, School, and Counseling Psychology with Emphasis in Counseling Psychology

 |II.
 COUNSELING PSYCHOLOGY CORE||89|

 |(Exclusive of and in addition to the General Psychology Core)|

 Sample Plan of Study

-A student’s plan of study will vary depending on her/his program track and career goals and should be completed in consultation with her/his academic advisor.
+A student’s plan of study will vary depending on their program track and career goals and should be completed in consultation with their academic advisor.

 The Graduate School requires that students pass a qualifying examination as a condition of official admittance to the PhD program.
 Acceptable performance on the Departmental Qualifying Examination is defined as a achieving a grade of “B” or better in each of the courses comprising the “core” courses for each of four emphasis areas.
 These courses are:

 Comprehensive Examination Process

 The Comprehensive Exam is administered once a year in July or August.
 The Comprehensive Exam is administered as a take-home exam and follows an essay/long answer response format.
 It is expected that responses will not exceed 10 pages (double-spaced; not including references) in length and will adequately provide both breadth and depth on the topic.
 Appropriate citations are expected.
 Attention should also be paid to grammar, APA style, and overall professional writing conventions.
 Students will have two consecutive weekends to complete the exam.
 Students schedule an oral exam after successfully passing the written portion of the comprehensive exam.